-People who have read my blog are aware that I wrote a book on toilet training, The Practical Guide to Toilet Training Your Child With low Muscle Tone.
-This comment didn’t make it into the book, but perhaps it should have.
-Children that have issues with muscle tone or connective tissue integrity, or both, risk current and future issues with incontinence if they overstretch these structures too far.
+People who have read my blog are aware that I wrote a book on toilet training, The Practical Guide to Toilet Training Your Child With Low Muscle Tone.
+The issue of kids who “hold it in” didn’t make it into the book, but perhaps it should have.
+Children that have problems with muscle tone or connective tissue integrity (or both) risk current and future issues with incontinence and UITs if they overstretch their bladder or bowel too far.
 We teach little girls to wipe front-to-back to prevent UTIs.
-We need to teach all children with these issues to avoid “holding it in” in the same manner that we discourage them from w-sitting.
+We need to teach all children to avoid “holding it in” in the same manner that we discourage them from w-sitting.

-I am specifically speaking about kids with Ehlers Danlos Syndrome, Down Syndrome and all the other conditions that create pelvic weakness and control issues.
-But even if your child has idiopathic low tone, meaning that there is no identified cause, this can still be a current or future problem.
+I am specifically speaking here about kids with Ehlers Danlos Syndrome, Down Syndrome and all the other conditions that create pelvic weakness and muscle control issues.
+But even if your child has idiopathic low tone, meaning that there is no identified cause, this can still become a problem.

 The effects of low tone and poor tissue integrity on toilet training are legion.
 Many of them are sensory-based, a situation that gets very little acknowledgment from pediatricians.
 These children simply don’t feel the pressure of their full bladder or even a full rectum with the same intensity or discomfort that other children experience.
-They are “camels” sometimes, with no urge to pee, and have to be reminded to void.
-It can be convenient for the busy child to keep playing rather than go to the bathroom, or it can save embarrassment for the shy child who prefers to wait until she returns home to “go”.
+This is known as poor interoception, a sensory-based issue that is rarely discussed, even by parents and occupational therapists that are well versed in other sensory processing issues.
+For more on how sensory problems affect toilet training, see Why Low Muscle Tone Creates More Toilet Training Struggles for Toddlers (and Parents!).
+Kids that don’t accurately perceive fullness can be “camels” sometimes, holding it in with no urge to go, and have to be reminded to void.
+It can be more convenient for the busy child to keep playing rather than go to the bathroom, or it can save a shy child from the embarrassment of public bathrooms; she prefers to wait until she returns home to “go”.

 The good news in all of this?
 Perceiving sensory feedback can be improved.
 There are higher-tech solutions like biofeedback, but children can also become more aware without tech.
 There are physical therapists that work on pelvic and core control, but some children will do well with junior Kegel practice and some education and building awareness of the internal sensations of fullness and urgency.